Invest in Regional Food & Farm Infrastructure

 Background

-Both consumer demand for local food and the interest of new and established farmers in producing it have skyrocketed in the last decade, but the supply is still often limited by the lack of physical processing infrastructure.
+Both consumer demand for local food and the interest of new and established farmers in producing it have skyrocketed in the last decade and a half, but the supply is still often limited by the lack of physical processing infrastructure.
 Many local and regional canneries, slaughterhouses, butchers, dairies, and similar food processors closed in the 1980s and 1990s, eliminating a critical part of a local food system.
-Investment in building or rebuilding this infrastructure has significant economic benefits, supporting local farmers and creating jobs.
+Investment in building or rebuilding this infrastructure has significant economic benefits, supporting local farmers and creating jobs all along the food chain.

 Read more